Is your brand story being heard? How to make meaningful connections in an attention-deficit world.

 Kevin Roberts, formerly CEO Saatchi&Saatchi

 Communicating your ‘why’ will attract the people that want to do business with you based upon a much deeper, more meaningful relationship.
 You’ll be more relatable, a company of people with values and ideas.
-It will differentiate you from competitors focused more on transactional acquaintances.
+It will differentiate you from competitors focused more on transactional relationships.

-When it comes to the RR number, you’re aiming for it to be above 1.
 Create a story that people feel compelled to personally share, and it will get seen by more people.
 We listen to our friends more closely than we do to faceless brands.

 RoI on your ‘Why’